Welcome to WordPress-Saratoga

 The first UX skill anyone learns is to shift their thinking from the requirements of the system and business to the experience of the user. ~Jared M. Spool

 - website froze or crashed

-- purchase could not complete of on for first attempt
+- purchase could not complete on first attempt

-- tried cheap jerseys to access a website Pics that was down temporarily
+- tried to access a website that was down temporarily

-- purchase, apparently completed, actually didn’t go cheap nba jerseys through
+- purchase, apparently completed, actually didn’t go through

 This is a comparison of four default WordPress themes, twentyeleven, twentytwelve, twentythirteen, twentyfourteen – how they are different, and how they are surprisingly alike; followed by some talk about child themes.

 CONTENTS (scroll down in the Themes category, or skip to the post)